corentinbeuf/Harden-SSH/README.md

 - [x] Limit the number of connection attempts.
 - [X] Disable the root connection in SSH.
 - [X] Display information related to the user’s last login.

+## Implementation :

+By default, specific configuration are not prensent in the main script.
+To implement, a specific configuration, example are provided below :

+- R19 : When SSH bouncing is necessary through a relay host, Agent Forwarding (-A option of ssh) should be used.
+    - On client server :
+      - Edit "**~/.ssh/config**"
+      - Add these lines and adjuste with your configuration :
+        ```
+        Host bastion
+            HostName bastion.example.com
+            User admin
+            ForwardAgent yes

+        Host server-final
+            HostName 10.0.2.12
+            User admin
+            ProxyJump bastion
+            ForwardAgent yes
+        ```
+      - Edit "**~/.ssh/config**"
+      - Add this line and adjuste with your configuration :
+        ```
+        AllowAgentForwarding no
+        ```

+    - On server :
+      - Edit "**/etc/ssh/sshd_config**"
+      - Add this line and adjuste with your configuration :
+        ```
+        AllowAgentForwarding yes
+        ```
+    - Restart "**sshd**" service when your configuration is implement